 Final Thoughts on How To Keep COVID-19 Out

 Right now, our homes are the safest place to be as the risk of catching the virus outdoors in public places is still pretty high.
-Although vaccines are now being mass-produced, herd immunity has not yet been established as majority of people are still unvaccinated and unsafe.
-As UN Secretary-General António Guterres said, no one is really safe until everyone is safe.
+Although vaccines are now being mass-produced, herd immunity has not yet been established as the majority of people are still unvaccinated and unsafe.
+You must undertake same day COVID-19 testing in order to mitigate the spread of the virus as UN Secretary-General António Guterres said, no one is really safe until everyone is safe.

 One more thing to keep in mind…